Thursday, April 9, 2026

 • 49% of care allowance recipients feel misclassified (relatives: 56%).

-• Bureaucracy: 82% call for less bureaucracy and better advice.
-Many have to interact with 8–10 departments simultaneously; the processes are fragmented.
+• Bureaucracy: 82% call for a reduction in bureaucracy and better advice.
+Many have to interact with 8-10 offices in parallel; processes are fragmented.

 Why outpatient care also makes economic sense

-After all, the cheapest care is provided at home.
-Homes remain indispensable, but without strengthening home care, overall costs increase while self-determination decreases.
-The budget reality tells the opposite story: more than three quarters of public spending ends up in the inpatient sector.
-Mobile services receive only a fraction – even though this is where most care relationships take place.
+The most cost-effective care simply takes place at home.
+While nursing homes remain indispensable, without strengthening home care, overall costs rise while independence declines.
+The budgetary reality tells a different story: more than three-quarters of public spending goes toward inpatient care.
+Mobile services receive only a fraction of the funding—even though that is where most care relationships take place.

 Elisabeth Anselm, Managing Director of Hilfswerk Österreich: “A real reform would mean sitting down together – at federal, state and local level – because the competence situation in the care sector is very fragmented.
 And then we have to work together to put together intelligent and sustainable care strategies.”
 One thing is clear, according to Anselm: “Care will need more money – because the demographics are clear.
 Shaping resources consciously and intelligently means strengthening the home and intermediate forms such as assisted living.”
 Reform steps are now needed that will last beyond one legislative period: “Otherwise we’ll hit the wall.”